 In close cooperation with the concerned municipalities, we elaborate the necessary measures in detail (e.g. visitor information, enclosures…), define their location and outline them in a code of practice.

-The outdated wastewater treatment plants in Frauenkirchen and Podersdorf are to be replaced by a new, innovative approach (“NEW”).
-This approach fullfills along with the standard tasks of wastewater treatment new aspects by reusing wastewater as a pool of resources, which is in Austria and also internationally trendsetting.
+The outdated wastewater treatment plants in Frauenkirchen and Podersdorf are to be replaced by a new, innovative approach, which fullfills along with the standard tasks of wastewater treatment new aspects by reusing wastewater as a pool of resources, which is in Austria and also internationally trendsetting (“NEW-facility”).

-To implement the project, it’s intended to seek funding by the EU LIFE program: LIFE is the EU’s financial instrument supporting environmental, nature conservation and climate action projects.
-Together with the Technical University of Vienna, mecca takes care of the LIFE-application.
+To implement the project, it is intended to seek funding by the EU LIFE programme: LIFE is the EU’s financial instrument supporting environmental, nature conservation and climate action projects.
+Together with the Vienna University of Technology, mecca takes care of the LIFE application.

 E_PROFIL is a set of methods (an IT-supported toolkit) for the elaboration of neighbourhood profiles.
 The aim of the project is to facilitate an energy and resource efficient development in the planning practice of Austrian cities.
 Furthermore, the project is an important asset for research and planning activities in Europe and can also be applied to other neighbourhoods.